 - 59. The capacity of the PICTs to prepare for and respond to disasters in a manner that efficiently and effectively meets the particular needs of their diverse populations will indicate the success of WFP's strategy and determine its transition and exit.
-As a key indicator for measuring success, the emergency preparedness capacity index will be compiled and tracked for the countries covered by this IMCSP. - 60.
+As a key indicator for measuring success, the emergency preparedness capacity index will be compiled and tracked for the countries covered by this IMCSP.
+WFP will work with the governments of the PICTs and cluster partners to institutionalize successful mechanisms and ensure their sustainability. - 60.
 Once effective and efficient regional and national coordination and response mechanisms are in place for emergency logistics, telecommunications and food security, WFP's role in the Pacific can be reduced to providing certain targeted support and advancing innovation.
-The Pacific's localization plan of action agenda will be critical in the transition to handover and exit. - 61.
+The Pacific's localization plan of action agenda will be critical in the transition to handover and exit.39 - 61.
 WFP is working with the International Fund for Agriculture Development and FAO to develop a joint food security strategy for Samoa.
 The strategy will be gender responsive and replicable in other countries in the region; it may eventually lead the Rome-based agencies to have a common strategy for the region. - 62.
 Five countries in the Pacific Fiji, Nauru, Palau, Tonga and Vanuatu are currently undertaking voluntary national reviews to take stock of their individual progress towards the SDG targets.
 WFP will build on these national efforts to the implement the SDGs in order to design an inter-agency strategic review process for the Pacific region before the IMCSP ends in 2022.
 A strategic review for Papua New Guinea is planned for 2020 to support the Government's efforts to implement the SDGs and contribute to the next United Nations development assistance framework (UNDAF) process, including the common country analysis, starting in 2021.
-These strategic reviews will provide critical input for the development of the MCSP, the United Nations Pacific Strategy and national development plans beyond 2022.
+These strategic reviews will provide critical input for the i.e., ensuring that all actors support local-level emergency preparedness and response, strengthe decision-making power and focus on local communities.